rxcomm/encoDHer/README.md

     encodher --sign-pub sender@example.org receiver@otherexample.org

-The output will be a signed version of your public key.
+The output will be a GPG signed version of your DH public key.
 You can then send that public key to a recipient over a non-secret channel.
 An anonymized key tablet will be developed later to facilitate DH public key exchanges for the encodher utility, but any nonsecure channel will work.